DmytroSemenov/Algorithms/README.md

 ## Brief description of algorithms

 **1. Insertion sort:**<br>
-The elements of the input sequence are scanned one at a time, and each new incoming element is placed in a suitable place among the previously ordered elements.
+The elements of the input sequence are scanned one at a time, and each new incoming element is placed in a suitable place among the previously ordered elements.<br>
 **2. Quick sort:**<br>
 The support element is selected, and the array is divided into 2 subarrays: smaller reference, equal and large reference.
-Then this algorithm is applied recursively to subarrays.
+Then this algorithm is applied recursively to subarrays.<br>
 **3. Merge sort:**<br>
 We split the array evenly until several small ones come out from one array — no more than one element in size.
 After splitting, a reverse merge follows, in which at one moment in time (or per loop), one element from each array is selected and compared with each other.
-The smallest (or largest) element is sent to the resulting array, the remaining element remains relevant for comparison with an element from another array in the next step.
+The smallest (or largest) element is sent to the resulting array, the remaining element remains relevant for comparison with an element from another array in the next step.<br>
 **4. Internal sort:**<br>
 It’s an internal implementation of the quick sort.